By Sarah Barden

 On a global scale, wars and persecution have driven more people from their homes than at any time since the Second World War.
 65.3 million, or one person in 113, were displaced from their homes by conflict and persecution in 2015.
-All of these figures were again produced by the UN’s Refugee Agency, as it struggles to deliver on its programme to protect and support refugees with ever dwindling humanitarian resources.
+All of these figures were again produced by the UN’s Refugee Agency, as it struggles to deliver on its program to protect and support refugees with ever-dwindling humanitarian resources.

 Its’ studies found that three countries produce half the world’s refugees.
 Syria tops the list with 4.9 million, Afghanistan has 2.7 million and Somalia has 1.1 million.
 Together, these three countries account for more than half of the refugees under its mandate worldwide.

 If we tip this data on its tail, of equal concern, are the numbers of those internally displaced in their own country of origin.
 Colombia – which has just signed a historical peace deal following fifty years of civil war – has 6.9 million, Syria has 6.6 million and Iraq has 4.4 million.

 The numbers go on and on – each hiding a face, a person, dreams, life.